ronnieholm/Bugfree.NemLogIn/README.md

 ### Page shows "Saml20Indentity not initialized" error message

 The application has lost track that the user is logged in.
-If we logout by navigating to https://oiosaml-net.dk:20002/logout.ashx and then back a page requirering authentication, we're directed to the NemLogIn IdP which usually sees us as logged in and redirects us back to the original page without the need for explicitly logging in again.
-I'm not sure whether this is a bug or a feature.
+If we logout by navigating to https://oiosaml-net.dk:20002/logout.ashx and then go back to a page which requires authentication, oiosaml.net redirects the browser to the NemLog-in IdP which might see us as logged in, redirecting the browser back to the original page without the need for explicitly logging in again (it's unclear if this error message is a feature or a bug).

 ## References